remix-run/remix/docs/tutorials/jokes.md

 This tutorial will be using TypeScript.
 Feel free to follow along and skip/remove the TypeScript bits.
 We find that Remix is made even better when you're using TypeScript, especially since we'll also be using [prisma](https://www.prisma.io/) to access our data models from the sqlite database.

-💿 Hello, I'm Rachel the Remix Disc.
-This tutorial has a lot of words and mixed throughout is stuff you're actually supposed to _do_ that can kinda get lost in the words.
-So I'll show up wherever you're supposed to actually _do_ something.
-I hope you enjoy the tutorial!
+<docs-info>💿 Hello, I'm Rachel the Remix Disc.
+I'll show up whenever you have to actually _do_ something.</docs-info>

+<docs-warning>Feel free to explore as you go, but if you deviate from the tutorial too much (like trying to deploy before getting to that step for example), you may find it doesn't work like you expected because you missed something important.</docs-warning>

 ## Outline